tenyapious/tenyapious/README.md

 - 😄 Pronouns: Coder
 - ⚡ Fun fact: I love C on the low and will definetely see into it someday.

-:information_source:	I renamed my github account https://github.com/dretekin/ to reflect my real name https://github.com/tenyapious/
+:information_source:	I renamed my github account from https://github.com/dretekin/ to reflect my real name https://github.com/tenyapious/